-Where: Room 3065, Dept. of Civil & Architectural Engineering, College of Engineering and Applied Sciences, University of Wyoming, Laramie, Wyoming, 82071.
+Where: Room 3065, Dept. of Civil & Architectural Engineering, College of Engineering and Applied Sciences, University of Wyoming, Laramie, Wyoming 82071.

 Computers and Software: The classroom contains 18 computers, and the software will be installed.
 Copies of the software will be available to install on your laptops, if desired.
 The WMS software installed during the course will have a temporary expiring license.
 Participants will be required to procure a license to use the software after this temporary period.
-WMS is free to USACE and DoD personnel and may be purchased through vendors for everyone else.
+WMS is free to USACE and other DoD personnel, and may be purchased through vendors for everyone else.
 GSSHA is free software available on the GSSHA wiki, http://gsshawiki.com/gssha/Main_Page

-Attendance: Attendance is limited to 20 students for the courses which is intended primarily for USACE, other DoD, and EPA personnel.
+Attendance: Attendance is limited to 20 students for the courses.
+These courses are intended primarily for USACE, other DoD, and EPA personnel.
 Other Federal, state, and local government personnel, as well as university and private agency personnel will be permitted as space allows.
 Preference will be given to agencies and individuals actively working with USACE, DoD, EPA, and UW.

-Costs: There is no fee for this course for U.S. Army Corps of Engineers and other Federal personnel.
-For all others there is a \$200 registration fee.
+Costs: There is no fee for this course for USACE and other Federal personnel.
+For all others, there is a \$200 registration fee.